 Fort Worth Zoo

 The Fort Worth Zoo is something to marvel at indeed.
-With more than 7,000 native and exotic animals, it's ranked one of the top 5 in the nation.
-And in the summertime, visitors are invited to cool off at the splash pad, Safari Splash.
+With more than 7,000 native and exotic animals, it's ranked as the No. 1 zoo in nation and features the newly opened African Savanna and Elephant Springs exhibits.
+In the summertime, visitors are invited to cool off at the splash pad, Safari Splash.

 Fort Worth Botanic Gardens